Huzefamomin/JavaScript-Learning-Challange/README.md

 # JavaScript-Learning-Challange
-A code repo for javascript learnig series
+A code repo for javascript learning series